andr-ew/brds/README.md

 ## ++

-gate summing modes (global this time, rather than per-output)
+gate summing modes (should it be global or per-output ?)
 - or/and/xor -> not

 cv mixing (global)